 It’ll tell you the progress of your backup.
 When it’s complete.
 And the date of the last backup you made.

-Remember to Eject your WD Element Drive After Your Time Machine Backup
+Eject Your WD Element Drive After Your Backup

-Just remember, as you would if you were using a USB stick that you need to eject your WD Elements drive from your Mac.
+Just remember, as you would if you were using a USB stick that you need to eject your Elements WD hard drive from your Mac.

 Do this when your Time Machine backup is finished.
 You don’t want to risk corrupting your backup…